Kochise/win_portable/v/doc/docs.md

 To debug issues in the generated C code, you can pass these flags:

+- `-g` - produces a less optimized executable with more debug information in it.
+    V will enforce line numbers from the .v files in the stacktraces, that the executable will produce on panic.
+It is usually better to pass -g, unless you are writing low level code, in which case use the next option `-cg`.
 - `-cg` - produces a less optimized executable with more debug information in it.
+	The executable will use C source line numbers in this case.
+It is frequently used in combination with `-keepc`, so that you can inspect the generated C program in case of panic, or so that your debugger (`gdb`, `lldb` etc.) can show you the generated C source code.
 - `-showcc` - prints the C command that is used to build the program.
+- `-show-c-output` - prints the output, that your C compiler produced while compiling your program.
+- `-keepc` - do not delete the generated C source code file after a successful compilation.
+Also keep using the same file path, so it is more stable, and easier to keep opened in an editor/IDE.

-For the best debugging experience, you can pass all of them at the same time:
+For best debugging experience if you are writing a low level wrapper for an existing C library, you can pass several of these flags at the same time:
-`v -cg -showcc yourprogram.v`, then just run your debugger (gdb/lldb) or IDE on the produced executable `yourprogram`.
+`v -keepc -cg -showcc yourprogram.v`, then just run your debugger (gdb/lldb) or IDE on the produced executable `yourprogram`.

 If you just want to inspect the generated C code, without further compilation, you can also use the `-o` flag (e.g. `-o file.c`).